 To measure your hands, lay your dominant hand palm up and wrap a soft tape measure around your hand below the knuckles, not including your thumb.
 (If you don’t have a soft tape measure, use a string and measure that.)
 That measurement in inches is your glove size.
 Round up if need be.
 Allow some extra room if you plan to wear a liner glove inside to add warmth.

-How do you choose the right material for hunting gloves?
+Q: How do you choose the right material for hunting gloves?

 The right material for hunting gloves depends on what you will use them for.
 If you need tough gloves, leather is hard to beat.
 For wet weather comfort, a nylon glove with a breathable waterproof membrane is best.

-A Final Word on Shopping for the Best Hunting Gloves
+Final Thoughts on the Best Hunting Gloves